manoj779/nodejs-serverless-backend-app/README.md

-# nodejs-serverless-backend-app
-NodeJS Microservice Server less Banckend Project
+# Building Scalable NodeJS Microservices with Serverless Architecture: A SOLID Approach
-A complete production-level NodeJS Microservice with Serverless technology.This whole project provide knowledge of build and deploying an enterprise-level application using NodeJS and using AWS infrastructure using infrastructure as code.
-This implementation follows the SOLID principle with a CQRS design pattern, and clean architecture.
+This project is a fully functional NodeJS microservice built with serverless technology, designed for enterprise-level applications.
+It demonstrates how to develop and deploy such an application using NodeJS and AWS infrastructure through infrastructure as code.
+The project adheres to SOLID principles, featuring a CQRS design pattern and clean architecture.